sealhud/sealhud.github.io/readme.md

 ## ☕ Support the Project

-If you enjoy using SealHUD and would like to support continued development, you can contribute to future updates and improvements.
+If you enjoy using SealHUD and would like to support continued development, donations are greatly appreciated.
-Donations will help maintain the project and reward ongoing development efforts.
+Your support helps maintain the project and fund future improvements.

 🔗 [PayPal Donation Link](https://www.paypal.com/donate/?hosted_button_id=85SPZAJT797MS)